ThanosM97/RAGPal/README.md

 ## Implementation
 ![RAGPal architecture](https://github.com/ThanosM97/RAGPal/assets/41332813/c9773a55-3105-45b7-8c6e-dc1e352d0be4)

-RAGPal is implemented as a web application with a front-end interface for user interaction and a Flask-based back-end for handling requests and business logic.
+RAGPal is implemented as a web application with a front-end interface for user interaction and a FastAPI-based back-end for handling requests and business logic.
 The system utilizes Azure OpenAI API resources for chat completion and embedding generation, and the Qdrant vector database to serve as the knowledge base for storing and retrieving documents.

 ### Endpoints
 * `/` : Endpoint to get home/index page (method: GET).